cast42/blog/blog/posts/2020-01-29-bullet-chart-altair/index.md

 title: Bullet chart in python Altair
 date: 2020-01-29
 created_at: 2020-01-29T10:44:22.941081
-last_modified: 2020-01-29T10:44:22.941087
+last_modified: 2020-01-30T08:44:22.941087
 ---

 # Bullet chart in python Altair
+> How to make bullet charts with Altair

 In the article ["Bullet Charts - What Is It And How To Use It"](https://jscharting.com/blog/bullet-charts/) I learned about Bullet charts.
 It's a specific kind of barchart that must convey the state of a measure or KPI.
 The goal is to see in a glance if the target is met.
 Here is an example bullet chart from the article:

 ```python
 # This causes issues to: